-All medical students applying to undertake training within a facility, program or department in NH must make application as outlined in the College of Physicians and Surgeons of BC's Application for Visiting Medical Student Elective Licensure and must hold an appropriate educational license from the College of Physicians and Surgeons of BC.
+All medical students applying to undertake training within a facility, program or department in NH must hold an appropriate educational license.
+Medical students applying to a designated training position in a Northern Health facility or program shall do so through the office of Medical Postgraduate Education within the UBC Faculty of Medicine Medical students applying outside of these UBC designated positions must make application as outlined in the College of Physicians and Surgeons of BC's Application for Visiting Medical Student Elective Licensure and must hold an appropriate educational license from the College of Physicians and Surgeons of BC.